Let’s be honest smoke on a gas grill most of the time is from burning grease.

 There is one exception to this and that is the use of so-called “liquid smoke”.

-To be honest I have used it myself a few times and the result is not too bad as long as you don’t overdo it, but it is fake and can not be compared with real smoke from wood.
+To be honest, I have used it myself a few times and the result is not too bad as long as you don’t overdo it

-But there is a great variety of flavors available on amazon just click here to have a look at it on Amazon
+But there is a great variety of flavors available on Amazon just click here to have a look at it on Amazon

 As I mentioned this will work best at a low temperature with meat that has to cook slowly.